imagej/imagej.github.io/_pages/plugins/bigstitcher/registration.md

 #### Fast descriptor-based (rotation invariant)

-{% include thumbnail src='/media/BigStitcher Register fast desc rot.png' title='Parameters for Fast descriptor-based (rotation invariant) registration'%}
+{% include thumbnail src='/media/bigstitcher-register-fast-desc-rot.png' title='Parameters for Fast descriptor-based (rotation invariant) registration'%}

 The **Fast descriptor-based (rotation invariant) registration** is the default choice for aligning views from multiple angles.
 It first constructs a *descriptor* for every point based on the "constellation" of its 3 nearest neighbors and matches it to the most similar point in other views.
 By using a special local coordinate system, we can find the points in other views even if they were imaged from different angles.